Different Types Of Atrophic Acne Scars And How To Treat Them

 Does retinol help atrophic scars?

-Yes, topical application of retinol may help improve scarring and inflammation.
+Yes, topical application of retinol may help improve atrophic scarring and inflammation.
 It can also help prevent acne scarring (4).

 Articles on StyleCraze are backed by verified information from peer-reviewed and academic research papers, reputed organizations, research institutions, and medical associations to ensure accuracy and relevance.
 Read our editorial policy to learn more.